icse-sub-2022/paper360/INSTALL.md

 compare plan cost /home/postgres/test/190156/0/out/q18.sql compare plan cost /home/postgres/test/190156/0/out/q23.sql
 ```
-This command should complete within 15 minutes.
-You can check the generated intermediate results in `~/testexp`.
-If `AMOEBA` discovers potential performance bugs, the generated bug report will live at `~/testexp/bugs.md`.
+This example command should complete within 20 minutes.
+You can check the generated intermediate results in `/home/postgres/exp/1`.
+If `AMOEBA` discovers potential performance bugs, the generated bug report will live at `/home/postgres/exp/1/bugs.md`.

 The shortcut CTRL+C can be used to terminate `AMOEBA` manually.
 Otherwise, `AMOEBA` will terminate either after a specified experiment timeout is reached or after a specified number of base queries have been examined.
 The option `total_timeout` controls the experiment timeout.
-The options `workers`,  `queries`, and `num_loops` ultimately determine the number of base queries that `AMOEBA` is going to examine.
+The options `workers`,  `queries`, and `num_loops` altogether determine the number of base queries that `AMOEBA` is going to examine.